Randomization Tests for Conditional Group Symmetry: Experiments

 \subsection{Large Hadron Collider dijet events}

 Our first application demonstrates how our tests could be used to verify symmetry presumed by theory and to detect possible instances of symmetry breaking for scientific discovery.
 The Large Hadron Collider (LHC) Olympics 2020 dataset \citep{Kasieczka:2021,lhc:olympics:data} consists of 1.1 million simulated dijet events generated by PYTHIA \citep{Bierlich:2022aa}, a widely-used Monte Carlo simulator for high-energy physics processes.
 A \emph{dijet} is two jets of constituent particles produced from the decay of high-energy quarks following a particle collision.
-The transverse momentum, polar angle $\phi$ and pseudorapidity $\eta$ for up to 200 constituents were recorded for each jet; the Cartesian momentum in the transverse plane for each constituent can be computed from these values as the pair $(p_1 = p_\text{T}\cos(\phi), p_2 = p_\text{T}\sin(\phi))$.
+The transverse momentum $p_T$ and polar angle $\phi$ for up to 200 constituents were recorded for each jet; the Cartesian momentum in the transverse plane for each constituent can be computed from these values as the pair $(p_1 = p_\text{T}\cos(\phi), p_2 = p_\text{T}\sin(\phi))$.
 The \emph{leading constituents} of a jet are the particles with the largest transverse momenta in any direction.

 By conservation of angular momentum, the Cartesian momenta of one leading constituent, $Y=(p_{1,Y},p_{2,Y})$, should be equivariant with respect to $\SO{2}$ rotations of the other, $X=(p_{1,X},p_{2,X})$.
-We conduct tests for $\SO{2}$-equivariance on random samples of size $n=100$ drawn from the full data.
-The estimated rejection rates are shown in \cref{tab:lhc:equiv}.
-Regardless of whether a randomized comparison set is reused or not, we find that all tests achieve a rejection rate of no more than $0.005$, suggesting the presence of $\SO{2}$-equivariance, which is consistent with the theory.
-As a check for power, we also consider tests for $\SO{2}$-equivariance on samples of the same size where the second leading constituents were permuted between observations, breaking the dependence and thus the conditional equivariance.
-The tests all reject with a power greater than $0.8$, which suggests the absence of symmetry in this setting.
+We conduct tests for $\SO{2}$-equivariance on random samples of size $n=25$ drawn from the full data.
+The estimated rejection rates based on $B=1000$ randomizations are shown in \cref{tab:lhc:equiv}.
+We find that all tests achieve an average rejection rate of no more than $0.005$, suggesting the presence of $\SO{2}$-equivariance, which is consistent with physical theory.
+As a check for power, we also consider tests for $\SO{2}$-equivariance on samples of the same size, where the momenta of $Y$ are replaced by $Y'=(|p_{1,Y}|,p_{2,Y})$, breaking the conditional equivariance.
+The tests all reject with a power greater than $0.65$, which suggests the absence of symmetry in this setting.
+Here, note that an equivalent test for $\SO{2}$-equivariance is a test for joint $\SO{2}$-invariance.
+In \cref{apx:exp:lhc}, we demonstrate what a test for joint invariance on these data would look like.